mqq-marek/ProjectEuler-254/README.md

 - ...
 - f(888888888) = f(9) as 9 * 8! = 9!

-As a result that number candidates for being n such that g(i)=i have the following pattern:
+As a result that number candidates for being n such that g(i)=n have the following pattern:

 ^1{0,1}2{0,2}3{0,3}4{0,4}5{0,5}6{0,6}7{0,7}8{0,8}9*$